MichaelHaddad47/TriviaGame/README.md

 Thanks to React's state management and the modularity of TypeScript, the game runs smoothly, ensuring users get instantaneous feedback on their answers, making the game more interactive and fun.

+⭐ More updates are soon to come! ⭐

 <a name="inst"></a>
 ## Usage Guide
 <a name="inst1"></a>